 - Reverse logistics

 Marketing decisions include promotion decisions which are important content of the marketing mix in which different aspects of marketing communication occur.
-The information about the product is communicated with an objective to produce positive customer response.
+The information about the product is communicated with the objective to produce a positive customer response.
 Following are some of the important promotion decisions.